-Police in a Seattle suburb were seeking a gunman Saturday who had shot a Sikh man in the arm and told him to "go back to your own country," the Seattle Times reported.
+KENT, Wash.
+(AP) " Police in a Seattle suburb were looking for a gunman who shot a man in the arm and told him to "go back to your own country," the Seattle Times reported.

-Rai told police in the Seattle suburb of Kent that the shooter is 6-foot-tall, white and has a stocky build.
-He said the man was wearing a mask covering the lower half of his face.
+The victim told police that the shooter is 6-foot-tall, white and has a stocky build.
+The victim said the man was wearing a mask covering the lower half of his face.

-Police told the newspaper that the agency has contacted the FBI and other law enforcement agencies about the case.
+Kent police told the newspaper that the agency has contacted the FBI and other law enforcement agencies about the incident.

-"We're early on in our investigation," Kent Police Chief Ken Thomas said Saturday.
+"We're early on in our investigation," Kent Police Chief Ken Thomas said Saturday morning.
 "We are treating this as a very serious incident."

-Jasmit Singh, a leader of the Sikh community in the nearby suburb of Renton, said he had been told Rai was released from the hospital, the Times reported.
+Jasmit Singh, a leader of the Sikh community in the nearby suburb of Renton, said he had been told the victim was released from the hospital, the Times reported.

 "He is just very shaken up, both him and his family," Singh told the newspaper.
 "We're all kind of at a loss in terms of what's going on right now, this is just bringing it home.
 The climate of hate that has been created doesn't distinguish between anyone."